foundations-design/Shipwright-Blueprints/README.md

 # shipwright-blueprints
-The SASS files for the Shipwright System
+The SASS files for the Shipwright System.

+See main repo for:
+- Built version
+- Built and minified version
+- Examples
+- Documentation
+- Generated style guide